holidayextras/culture/testing.md

 However, integration tests have some drawbacks:
  - Expensive to write
  - Expensive to maintain
+ - Only accessible to developers
  - Dealing with real objects means that test setups can be hard to debug.
 Not everything is stubbed so finding what's broken a test, checking whether it should or should be stubbed and then addressing the issue can be a time consuming process.
  - They can test the code works as expected, but don't prove the application actually makes sense to the user.
  - Can be prone to slowdowns when left unchecked.
+ - Integration tests at the low-level extreme are sometimes better written as unit tests, and at the high-level extreme are sometimes better written as system tests.
+They can be a tricky judgement call to make sometimes.

 ### System Testing
 [System Testing](https://en.wikipedia.org/wiki/System_testing) involves testing the system as a whole.
 It sits "above" unit and integration testing conceptually and tests the application by using it the way the end user would use it.
 The goal with system tests is to make sure the application works as a product and that that it can be shown to perform its business requirements.
 Taking making a cake as an analogy, you can think of system testing as checking the baked, and iced carrot cake tastes like a good carrot cake.